solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     from generate_series(1,3000000) x;
     ```

-3. Ensure that your instance is enabled and configured for parallel hash joins, this is the default for instances, but depending is always worth verifying.
-You should see the following values.
+3. Ensure that the instance is enabled and configured for parallel hash joins, this is the default for instances, but depending is always worth verifying.
+Notice the following default values.
    - parallel_type_cost = `0.1`
    - parallel_setup_cost = `1000`
    - max_parallel_workers_per_gather = `2`